Game Connectivity and Adaptive Dynamics: Main results

-for a suitable constant $\delta>0$.
-While the possible dependence of $k_i$ on $n$ is suppressed in our notation, Theorem~\ref{thm:main_game} allows for the number of actions per player to be growing with $n$ provided that the above condition continues to be met.
-Of course, if the number of actions per player were fixed, our `sufficiently large' condition would simplify to $n$ exceeding some constant.
+While the possible dependence of $k_i$ on $n$ is suppressed in our notation, Theorem~\ref{thm:main_game} allows for the number of actions per player to be growing with $n$ provided that the condition $\max_i k_i \leq \delta\sqrt{n/\log(n)}$ continues to be met.
+Of course, if the number of actions per player were fixed, our `sufficiently many players' condition would simplify to $n$ exceeding some constant.
+We investigate the regime in which the `sufficiently many players' condition fails in a recent companion paper \citep*{johnston2026gameconnectivityadaptivedynamics} and the results there are different: if the number of players is fixed but the number actions per player $k_i=k$ gets large, the limiting fraction of generic games with a pure Nash equilibrium that are connected is strictly less than one; see the companion paper for further details.

 Theorem~\ref{thm:main_game} has important implications for adaptive dynamics in games, on which we elaborate in Section~\ref{sec:dynamics}.

 Our next result is regarding acyclicity. \begin{proposition} There exists $c>0$ such that for all integers $n\geq 2$ and all $\mbf{k}\in\{2,3,\dots\}^n$, we have